 The selected object (including layer) style overrides can also be managed using the Object Styles command from the Styles menu.
 This opens the Object Styles view, containing the style definitions inside an object.

-The style editor view will list only the styles defined in the object or canvas.
+The style editor view, lists only the styles defined in the object or canvas.
 These may be style overrides, or may be new style definitions available only inside the object or canvas.
 The Styles panel can be used to show the styles of a canvas or the selected object, by selecting the Canvas Styles or Object Styles options from the panel menu.

 The style editor view for object or canvas styles, works in the same way as the Document Styles editing, described in the Styles section.
 The only difference is the place of storing the styles (object or canvas, instead of document), and the mode of adding a new style.